bnajafi/Technical-Environmental-Systems_General-Information/README.md

 * *Important Note*: Pay attention that the softwares should be installed in the same order as given below:

 1. EnergyPlus:
-In this [Link](https://energyplus.net/downloads) you can download the suitbale version of the software based on your operating System
+In this [Link](https://energyplus.net/downloads) you can download the suitable  version of the software based on your operating System

 2. SketchUp:
 You can find the suitable installation file for your operating system from this [Link](https://www.sketchup.com/products/sketchup-free)